mdennis10/xboxleader-java/README.md

 xboxleader-java
 ===============

-Java wrapper for xboxleaders.com to get data from Xbox Live
+Java wrapper for [xboxleader](http://xboxleaders.com/) to get data from Xbox Live.
+This wrapper support Java SE, Java EE, Android and Blackberry applications.[Note] Use asynchronous methods for Android and Blackberry support.

 ## Description